Music: Notation

-In the 2000s, music notation typically means the written expression of music notes and rhythms on paper using symbols.
+Music notation typically means the written expression of music notes and rhythms on paper using symbols.
 When music is written down, the pitches and rhythm of the music, such as the notes of a melody, are notated.
-Music notation also often provides instructions on how to perform the music.
-For example, the sheet music for a song may state that the song is a "slow blues" or a "fast swing", which indicates the tempo and the genre.
-To read music notation, a person must have an understanding of music theory, harmony and the performance practice associated with a particular song or piece's genre.
+Music notation often provides instructions on how to perform the music.
+For example, the sheet music for a song may state the song is a "slow blues" or a "fast swing", which indicates the tempo and the genre.
+To read notation, a person must have an understanding of music theory, harmony and the performance practice associated with a particular song or piece's genre.

 Written notation varies with the style and period of music.
-In the 2000s, notated music is produced as sheet music or, for individuals with computer scorewriter programs, as an image on a computer screen.
+Nowadays, notated music is produced as sheet music or, for individuals with computer scorewriter programs, as an image on a computer screen.
 In ancient times, music notation was put onto stone or clay tablets.
-To perform music from notation, a singer or instrumentalist requires an understanding of the rhythmic and pitch elements embodied in the symbols and the performance practice that is associated with a piece of music or a genre.
-In genres requiring musical improvisation, the performer often plays from music where only the chord changes and form of the song are written, requiring the performer to have a great understanding of the music's structure, harmony and the styles of a particular genre (e.g., jazz or country music).
+To perform music from notation, a singer or instrumentalist requires an understanding of the rhythmic and pitch elements embodied in the symbols and the performance practice that is associated with a piece of music or genre.
+In genres requiring musical improvisation, the performer often plays from music where only the chord changes and form of the song are written, requiring the performer to have a great understanding of the music's structure, harmony and the styles of a particular genre e.g., jazz or country music.

 In Western art music, the most common types of written notation are scores, which include all the music parts of an ensemble piece, and parts, which are the music notation for the individual performers or singers.
 In popular music, jazz, and blues, the standard musical notation is the lead sheet, which notates the melody, chords, lyrics (if it is a vocal piece), and structure of the music.
 Fake books are also used in jazz; they may consist of lead sheets or simply chord charts, which permit rhythm section members to improvise an accompaniment part to jazz songs.
 Scores and parts are also used in popular music and jazz, particularly in large ensembles such as jazz "big bands."
 In popular music, guitarists and electric bass players often read music notated in tablature (often abbreviated as "tab"), which indicates the location of the notes to be played on the instrument using a diagram of the guitar or bass fingerboard.
-Tablature was also used in the Baroque era to notate music for the lute, a stringed, fretted instrument.
+Tablature was used in the Baroque era to notate music for the lute, a stringed, fretted instrument.